yamatatsu/yjs-lab/packages/y-dynamodb-for-sdkv3/README.md

 Internally y-dynamodb-for-sdkv3 stores incremental updates.
 You can merge all document updates to a single entry.
 You probably never have to use this.

+## Improvements

+- use atomic counter for conflict-free and improving performance
+- use string sort key for readable DynamoDB Table items
+- improve the `flushDocument()` procedure for conflict-free

 ## License